 What is a Reverse Mortgage

 Reverse Mortgage meaning.
 FHA’s Reverse Mortgage is a special type of home loan that allows a homeowner to convert a portion of equity into cash.
 The equity built up over years of home mortgage payments can be paid to you.
 But unlike a traditional home equity loan or second mortgage, no repayment is required until the borrower(s) no longer use the home as their principal residence*.
-HUD’s reverse mortgage provides these benefits, and it is federally-insured as well.
-I have worked with homeowners all the state of Alabama since early 2007.
-Please contact me for any information you need on pros and cons, purchase a home with Reverse Mortgage, age requirements, or anything else on the federally insured Reverse Mortgage program.
+HUD’s reverse mortgage provides these benefits, and it is federally-insured (FHA) as well.
+Our team has over 20 years experience only handling Reverse Mortgages.
+Please contact Reverse Mortgage Alabama for any information you need on pros and cons, purchase a home with Reverse Mortgage, age requirements, or anything else on the federally insured Reverse Mortgage program.

-What’s the difference between a reverse mortgage and a bank home equity loan?
 How does a reverse mortgage work?
-With a traditional second mortgage, or a home equity line of credit, you must have sufficient income versus debt ratio to qualify for the loan, and you are required to make monthly mortgage payments.
 The reverse mortgage is different in that it pays you.
-The amount you can borrow depends on your age, the current interest rate, and the appraised value of your home or FHA’s mortgage limits for your area, whichever is less.
+The amount you can borrow depends on your age, the current interest rate, and the appraised value of your home.
 Generally, the more valuable your home is, the older you are, the lower the interest, the more you can borrow.
 You don’t make payments, because the loan is not due if the house is your principal residence. * Like all homeowners, you still are required to pay your real estate taxes and other conventional payments like utilities, but with an FHA-insured HUD Reverse Mortgage, you cannot be foreclosed or forced to vacate your house because you “missed your mortgage payment.
 “Can the lender take my home away if I outlive the loan?

 No!
 You do not need to repay the loan if you or one of the borrowers continues to live in the house and keeps the taxes and insurance current.
 You can never owe more than your home’s value. *Will I still have an estate that I can leave to my heirs?
 We encourage “adult children” to be a part.